chrisnumber49/React-Shopping-App/README.md

 # React Shopping App

-An application built with React, Bootstrap, JavaScript, CSS and the Fake Store REST API which is used to...
+An application simulates a shopping website that built with React, Bootstrap, JavaScript, CSS and the Fake Store REST API.

 This application is deployed on: https://react-shopping-app-chris49.netlify.app/